 There is a 'Chronic Rhinosinusitis Commissioning Policy' that accompanies this CRG.

-Urgent referral via the 2-week Suspected Head and Neck Cancer pathway is required if there are:
+Referral via the Urgent Suspected Cancer Head and Neck pathway is required if there are signs and symptoms of chronic rhinosinusitis with:

 There is no place for plain x rays of the sinuses or CT scans in primary care.